 At this time, St. Paul’s saw the need within the neighborhood and continued to expand.
 The 2007-2008 school year was the beginning of the Little Saints Learning Center opening with a 3 year-old class.
 The Little Saints 2 year-old class began during the 2009-2010 school year.
 And in January 2011, the Baby and Toddler Saints were added.

 In March of 2013, the new lower school building was opened, with approximately 7,500 square feet of learning space for the children.
-It houses Pre-Kindergarten, Kindergarten, two sections of first grade, and two sections of the second grade.
+It houses a number of early childhood and lower school classes.
 It also contains a large common area on the first floor with a stage, media wall, and technology area with eight computers, space for creative play, and a multi-purpose room.
 It contains Aquos boards in every classroom and an additional computer lab on the second floor.